gitlabhq/gitlabhq/doc/reply_by_email/postfix.md

     220 gitlab.example.com ESMTP Postfix (Ubuntu)
     ```

-    If you get a `Connection refused` error instead, check if `postfix` is running:
+    If you get a `Connection refused` error instead, verify that `postfix` is running:

     ```sh
     sudo postfix status